 How’d We Pick?

 To compile this list, we looked at: temperatures, sky conditions, precipitation, humidity, and wind.
-This year we’re doing it again, but with a twist–we are looking at which cities have the worst winter weather and which have the worst summer weather.

 1. MIAMI, FLORIDA

 Let’s make one thing clear: During the winter months, Miami ranks high in terms of great weather, with abundant sunshine and warm, pleasant temperatures.
 There’s probably no better place to spend a winter vacation than “The Magic City.”
 But between May and October, the overall climate is anything but pleasant, and the thing that becomes abundant is precipitation.
 Miami’s climate is subtropical marine, so think hot, humid, and showery.
 It ranks second (behind Key West) as the nation’s hottest average/mean temperature, 75.6°F annually.
 Taking into account temperature and humidity, it ranks sixth among the 10 most uncomfortable cities.
 Among the top ten cities most prone to the effects of a tropical storm or hurricane, Miami ranks ninth.
 Finally, it ranks tenth on the list of the ten wettest cities, averaging 59.55 inches; but nearly 44 of those inches typically fall between May and October, chiefly in thunderstorms.
 In short: keep your umbrella close by.